Accounting Co-op program structure

-The Accounting Co-op program at Macquarie University will be offered through the Bachelor of Commerce – Professional Accounting with the degree of a Bachelor of Professional Practice combined degree.
+The Accounting Co-op program at Macquarie University will be offered through the Bachelor of Professional Accounting and Bachelor of Professional Practice.

 Students will alternate between classroom studies and workplace experience in the form of industry placements, one up to three months and two longer placements up to six months over a four-year course.
 These workplace experiences will offer opportunities for students to develop professional skills and networks and bring their practical experience back to the classroom to further enhance their studies.

 Students will graduate with practical knowledge, strong professional networks and enhanced employability in their chosen field.

 The table below gives an overview of the proposed sequencing for industry placements in the Accounting Co-op program.

 Bachelor of Professional Practice curriculum

 The Bachelor of Professional Practice consists of four units taken over the course of the four-year Co-op program.